Page Content

 • Inform and advise the Data Controller or the processor of their obligations under GDPR.

-• Compete ongoing formal reviews of data protection activities in accordance to this procedure.
+• Compete ongoing formal reviews of data protection activities in accordance with this procedure.
 Ensure compliance and monitor compliance of regulations, including the protection of personal data, the assignment of responsibilities, awareness raising and training of staff who are involved in processing operations and the related audits.

 • Advise on PIA’s and monitor their implementation and completion.